-The server is written in portable Go code.
-It should run fine on any system that is supported by the Go compiler or by gccgo.
+The server is written in portable Go code, and should run fine on any system that is supported by the Go compiler.
+For small deployments, even a small ARM board such as a Raspberry Pi or a BeagleBone should be sufficient.
+For best performance, you should use a system with the following features:

 On Unix-like systems, ports below 1024 are reserved for root.
 In order to run Galene on port 443, you need to give Galene the required permissions.
 On Linux systems, the capability CAP_NET_BIND_SERVICE is required.